Introduction

 Common causes of sleep problems

-The best sleep supplements – what really helps?
+The best sleep supplements – What really helps?

 Which vitamins can help with sleep disorders depends on the individual causes.
-High-quality vitamins and minerals can be used specifically to support natural sleep processes.
+High-quality Vitamins and minerals can be used specifically to support natural sleep processes.

 Melatonin

-Using magnesium for sleep is based on the relaxing effects of this mineral.
+Using magnesium for sleep is based on the relaxing effect of this mineral.
 It activates the parasympathetic nervous system, reduces cortisol, and promotes muscle relaxation.
 Additionally, magnesium supports the production of GABA, a calming neurotransmitter.

 -